DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerToolbar/items/items.md

 - [fileSelectionItems](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/) - Displays toolbar items when one or more file system items are selected.

-The [widget](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#widget) option allows you to specify a widget for a custom toolbar item ([dxButton](/Documentation/ApiReference/UI_Widgets/dxButton/) is used by default).
+The [widget](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#widget) option allows you to specify a widget for a custom toolbar item ([dxButton](/Documentation/ApiReference/UI_Widgets/dxButton/) is the default widget).
 Use the [toolbarItemClick](/Documentation/ApiReference/UI_Widgets/dxFileManager/Events/#toolbarItemClick) event to handle clicks on custom toolbar items.

 ---